sebschub/MdSymbol/README.markdown

 This work has the LPPL maintenance status `maintained'.

-The Current Maintainer of this work is Michael Ummels.
+The Current Maintainer of this work is Sebastian Schubert.

 This work consists of the files mdsymbol.dtx, mdsymbol.ins and the derived files mdsymbol.sty and mdsymbol.pdf.